Project-Cartographer/H2Codez/README.md

 Our Discord: https://www.discord.gg/fqgj44m

 Hope to see you in-game :)

+## Credits ##
+* [Kornman00](https://github.com/KornnerStudios) for his research in this field years ago as part of [OpenSauce](https://bitbucket.org/KornnerStudios/opensauce-release/wiki/Home), which has helped a lot with this project.
+* [General-101](https://github.com/General-101), Dual_Obliteration, Ling Ling, Twinreaper and others, for testing the patches and suggesting new ones.

 ## License ##
 This program is free software: you can redistribute it and/or modify